On the Unicity of the Homotopy Theory of Higher Categories: Rezk's complete Segal -spaces form a theory of -categories

 in which the indicated morphisms are in the class $T_{\Theta_n}$.
 As this class is saturated it follows that $U \times_{C_i} H \to V\times_{C_i} H$ is also in this class.
 Thus if such a $\Q$ and associated functors can be produced, we will have completed the proof.

-However, the construction of a $\Q$, $A$, and $B$ demonstrably satisfying the above properties appears to be somewhat delicate.
-In the case $i=0$ the original published proof \cite[Pr.~6.6]{Rezk} was incorrect, and a corrected proof has been supplied by Rezk in \cite[Pr.~2.1]{MR2740648}.
 At this point we deviate from Rezk's treatment.
 Specifically our category $\Q$ and associated functors will differ from his.
-We will focus on the more complicated case $i>0$, and leave the necessary simplifications in the case $i=0$ to the reader (or simply refer the reader to \cite[Pr.~6.6]{Rezk} ).
+We will focus on the more complicated case $i>0$, and leave the necessary simplifications in the case $i=0$ to the reader (or simply refer the reader to \cite[Proposition 6.6]{Rezk} ).

 Under the assumptions of the statement of the lemma we have the following identifications of presheaves:

 where $ 0 \leq k \leq m$ and $o_\alpha, u_\beta \in \Theta_{n-1}$ are given.
 If $i>0$, then the $i$-cell is the representable presheaf $j([1]; C_{i-1})$.
 A nondegenerate map $V \to C_i$ includes a nondegenerate map $f:[m] \to [1]$, and likewise a nondegenerate map $H \to C_i$ includes a nondegenerate map $g:[n] \to [1]$.
 Let $m'$ be the fiber over $0 \in [1]$, and let $m''$ be the fiber over $1$.
 Then $[m] = [m'] \cdot [m'']$ is the ordered concatenation of $[m']$ and $[m'']$.
 Similarly $[n] = [n'] \cdot [n'']$ is the ordered concatenation of the preimages of $0$ and $1$ under $g$.